ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ```

 Website uses a front-end reverse proxy server and a back-end server to handle requests.
-Website has two paths only accessible at the loopback address and port 5000 (127.0.0.1):
+Website has two paths accessible at the loopback IP address 127.0.0.1 and port 5000:
 1. /home
 2. /admin